 - 20% missed 10 or more hours of work per week.

-How can you reduce your stress related to caregiving?
+How can you reduce your caregiving stress?

-Don’t go it alone!
+Don’t do it alone.

 - Get as much help as possible – both paid and unpaid.
 Don’t try to do this by yourself!

-- Don’t isolate yourself which can be depressing.
+- Don’t isolate yourself, which can be depressing.
 Instead, reach out to your friends and family via email or phone.
 Ask friends to stop by for a visit.
 Reach out to your Church or Temple to see if they have a program for visiting ill members.

 - Join a support group, either in person or virtually, to connect with other caregivers in the same situation.
 As the saying goes – misery loves company.
 You’ll likely find that reaching out to people in the same boat is comforting and you may even learn some tips for patient care and stress reduction.
 However, if you find that a group is causing you stress, don’t hesitate to drop out!

 - Find a way to de-stress every day.
 Even if you cannot regularly leave the house, make yourself a priority for a small part of each day.
 Take a bath, meditate, exercise, watch TV, read, listen to music, or participate in any other activity you find relaxing and replenishing.